maidsafe/sn_testnet_tool/README.md

 # Safe Network Testnet Tool

 We support creating testnets on either AWS or Digital Ocean.

-This tool is intended to automate the creation of these testnets.
+This tool can be used to automate their creation.

 # Testnets on AWS